 The next step is to add the Units for your property.

 In DoorLoop, Units are the leasable spaces within your property.
-For example, even a single-family home might have more than one lease if you rent out rooms separately.
+For example, even a single-family home can have more than one lease if you rent out rooms separately.
+Each room can be counted as a Unit.
 DoorLoop accommodates this by allowing multiple units on one property, although only one is required.

 For each residential unit, you can enter the following information, although only a Unit Name is required: